Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 The behavior of the "Load" command is described later in this specification.

-If the system is instead started with `Core.Engine.interactWithInputString()`, no menu should be displayed and nothing should be drawn to the screen.
-The system should otherwise process the given String as if a human user was pressing the given keys using the `Core.Engine.interactWithKeyboard()` method.
-For example, if we call `Core.Engine.interactWithInputString("N3412S")`, your program should generate a world with seed 3412 and return the generated 2D tile array. **Note that letters in the input string can be upper or lower case and your engine should be able to accept either keypress (i.e. "N" and "n" should both initiate the process of world generation).** You should ** NOT** render any tiles or play any sound when using `interactWithInputString()`.
+If the system is being called with `Core.AutograderBuddy.getWorldFromInput`, no menu should be displayed and nothing should be drawn to the screen.
+The system should process the given String as if a human user was pressing the given keys using the `main()` method.
+For example, if we call `getWorldFromInput("N3412S")`, your program should generate a world with seed 3412 and return the generated 2D tile array. **Note that letters in the input string can be upper or lower case and your engine should be able to accept either keypress (i.e. "N" and "n" should both initiate the process of world generation).** You should ** NOT** render any tiles or play any sound when using `getWorldFromInput`.

 If you want to allow the user to have additional options, e.g. the ability to pick attributes of their character, specify world generation parameters, etc., you should create additional options.
 For example, you might add a fourth